 Figure 2 illustrates our perfect-foresight calculations for two highly leveraged firms: Ford Motor Co. (median debt-to-asset ratio 0.90) and United Airlines (median debt-to-asset ratio 0.58).
-The figure plots weekly CDS par spreads against weekly closing stock prices and perfect-foresight prices.
-We observe typical clusters of stock price-CDS points (grey triangles) scattered on both sides of the perfect-foresight price-CDS curve, indicating potential deviations from stock market efficiency.
+Panels (a) and (b) plot weekly CDS par spreads against closing stock prices and perfect-foresight prices.
+We observe typical clusters of stock price-CDS points (grey triangles) scattered on both sides of the perfect-foresight price-CDS curve, which suggest excess realized volatility of prices relative to the ex-post fundamental value.
+In other words, we interpret larger deviations along the horizontal axis in this figure as a potential sign of deviations from stock market efficiency.